dave-lloyd/Get-EnvironmentReport/README.md

     Host version number
     Host build number

-### VM Performance - only produced if "Detailed" report type is selected.
+### VM Performance - only produced if "Detailed" report type is selected :
     VM Name
     Powerstate
     MemoryReservation - whether VM has a memory reservation and if so, what size.
 No reservation = 0